 If you are highly sensitive or a people pleaser, you might be vulnerable to the kind of friend who takes advantage of you or manipulates you.

-1. They tend to disappear when you need them most.
+1. They tend to disappear when you need their friendship most.

 2. They frequently gossip about other friends to you (so they likely gossip about you as well).